-In his role as Chief Operating Officer, Blair oversees the business activities in all retail service centers; which include all fourteen branches, Wealth Management Services and PCCU Insurance Ltd. Blair provides leadership and strategic execution of Prairie Centre's credit management, underwriting standards, loan quality and overall retail administration.
+In his role as Chief Operating Officer (COO), Blair oversees the business activities in all fifteen branches.
+Blair provides leadership and strategic execution of Prairie Centre's credit management, underwriting standards, loan quality, and overall retail administration.
 With a strong commitment to member service, Blair drives product and service development initiatives pertaining to retail operations.
+As part of the Executive Management team, Blair serves as a member of the board of directors for the PCCU Insurance Ltd. subsidiary.
 Starting at Prairie Centre Credit Union in 2014, Blair has over 15 years of experience in the financial services industry in a management capacity, which has involved leading people and managing branches as well as projects.
-Blair has a Bachelor of Commerce degree, Certified Chief Executive (CCE) designation and an Associate of the Credit Union Institute of Canada (ACUIC).
+Blair has a Bachelor of Commerce degree, Certified Chief Executive (CCE) designation, and an Associate of the Credit Union Institute of Canada (ACUIC) certificate.
 In 2016, Blair completed the Brown Governance Professional Director Certification Program and earned the Professional Director (Pro.DirTM) designation.